 The Suttons have been singing and playing together almost from the moment they first met.
 First actually met.
 Strange story, that.

-Bill and Brenda met online way back in the Jurassic before the days when everybody met online.
+Bill and Brenda met online way back in the Jurassic period of 1985, before the days when everybody met online.
 Bill ran the 64-megafathom virtual hot tub on CompuServe’s Thrusady (yes, that’s how it’s spelled) night sf and fantasy forum, and Brenda ran the virtual drink droid.
 They talked weekly for many months.
 In all those conversations, neither ever mentioned music or singing or that they planned to attend BayFilk 2, a filkcon in the San Francisco area.

 Bill and Brenda Sutton have been Music Guests of Honor at nearly every filk con around the world and at plenty of other places too numerous to mention.
 The Suttons were inducted into the Filk Hall of Fame – 2001.
 In 2014 they were Music Guests of Honor for Detcon 1, the 2014 North American Science Fiction Convention.